voltade/vomeet/docs/user_api_guide.md

 ### For Self-Hosted Deployments

-If you're running Vexa on your own infrastructure, you need to create a user and generate an API token first:
+If you're running Vomeet on your own infrastructure, you need to create a user and generate an API token first:

 1. **Create a user and token** - See the [Self-Hosted Management Guide](self-hosted-management.md) for detailed instructions
 2. **Use the generated token** as your `X-API-Key` in all API requests

-### For Hosted Service (vexa.ai)
+### For Hosted Service (vomeet.ai)

-* **Obtain your API Key:** Get your unique API key from [vexa.ai/dashboard/api-keys](https://vexa.ai/dashboard/api-keys)
+* **Obtain your API Key:** Get your unique API key from [vomeet.ai/dashboard/api-keys](https://vomeet.ai/dashboard/api-keys)

 ### Using Your API Key